Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Introduction

-We address this question by applying activation patching \cite{meng2022locating, heimersheim2024use} to GAPperon models across three scales (1B, 8B, 24B parameters).
-We first localize where trigger information is formed, finding that it forms early in the forward pass (7.5-25\% of model depth).
-We then identify which attention heads are activated by triggers versus which heads naturally represent the output language.
-Our central finding is that these head sets substantially overlap, suggesting that triggers hijack existing language circuitry rather than form separate mechanisms.
+We address this question by applying activation patching to \textsc{Gaperon} models across three scales (1B, 8B and 24B) that contain language-switching backdoors injected during pre-training \cite{godey2025gaperon}.
+We first localize where the trigger representation is formed in the residual stream, finding that it forms in early layers.
+We then identify which attention heads are activated by triggers and compare them to heads that naturally represent the output language.
+Our central finding is that these head sets substantially overlap, suggesting that language-switching backdoors hijack existing language components rather than forming separate ones.
+This suggests that backdoor triggers exploit the model’s existing representational infrastructure, rather than introducing isolated anomalous features, which may fundamentally challenge detection strategies based on out-of-distribution behavior.

-Our contributions are: \begin{itemize} \item A mechanistic analysis of language-switching triggers, localizing trigger information to early layers (7.5\% to 25\% of model depth). \item Evidence that some trigger-activated heads are shared across French and German, suggesting a common trigger-processing mechanism. \item Generalization across three model scales, showing that injected behaviors co-opt existing language model circuitry.
+Our main contributions are: \begin{itemize} \item A mechanistic analysis of language-switching triggers, localizing trigger representation to early layers (7.5-25\% of model depth). \item The localization of consistent attention heads set with languages and trigger representations across three model sizes (1B, 8B, 24B) \item Evidence that some trigger heads are shared with natural language heads across French and German suggesting a common trigger-processing mechanism. \end{itemize}